aws/aws-app-mesh-controller-for-k8s/docs/reference/vgw.md

 failed to find matching virtualGateway for gatewayRoute: gateway-route-headers, expecting 1 but found 0
 ```

-The above error message is to only inform the user that the GatewayRoute in the error message has not been associated with any VirtualGateway.
+The above error message is to only notify the user that the GatewayRoute in the error message has not been associated with any VirtualGateway.
 So the user should either add matching gatewayRouteSelector to the unmatched gatewayRoute or completely remove the gatewayRouteSelector so that the VirtualGateway ignores this field and uses only the namespaceSelector.